EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand routing and its role in handling HTTP requests.
    1. Define routes using Express.js and handle different HTTP methods.
    1. Use route parameters and query strings.
-   1. **Real-Time Project:** Create a simple RESTful API with basic routes.
+   1. **Applied Project:** Create a simple RESTful API with basic routes.
 1. **Best Practices:** Keep routes organized, use middleware for route handling, and handle route errors gracefully.
 1. **Practice Exercises:** Define routes for various HTTP methods and test them.
 1. **LeetCode/HackerRank:** Routing challenges.